shmcminn/AU-data-spring2021/assignments/assignment2.md

 tk | tk | tk | tk | tk | tk | tk

-*you actually have to collect 5 datapoints from your proposed dataset -- this is just an example*
+*you actually have to collect 5 datapoints from your proposed dataset -- this is just an example with TKs*